RedVoxInc/datawindow-examples/docs/source/00a_data_window_parameters.md

 ## DataWindowConfig

 DataWindowConfig is used to set the search parameters of DataWindow.
 It has 13 parameters, one of which is required to be set.
+Refer to the [documentation](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window#datawindowconfig) for more information about the parameters.
 We also recommend you take notice of the format of your data's directory when setting the `structured_layout` parameter.

 1. `input_dir`: The directory that contains all the data.
 REQUIRED
 2. `structured_layout`: A boolean that denotes if the `input_dir` contains specially named and organized directories of